THE STORY OF OPENING DOORS

 TERESA SHELTER

-Fortunately, the same group of women religious that committed the seed money to start Maria House approached Opening Doors because they wanted to again work collaboratively on a project that would benefit some of the neediest persons in the tri-state area.
-As they made contact with other persons and agencies in the Dubuque area, they realized how clearly our community needed an emergency shelter for women and children.
-The project became a reality when Teresa Shelter opened on May 23, 2006.
-The shelter provides emergency housing to about 32 women and children from the greater tri-state area.
-To date, Maria House and Teresa Shelter has served over 4,300 homeless women and children.
-Teresa Shelter is the only emergency shelter in the tri-states that accepts women WITH children.
+This vision became a reality when Teresa Shelter opened its doors on May 23, 2006.
+Teresa Shelter provides emergency housing for up to 32 women and children from the greater tri-state area.
+To date, Maria House and Teresa Shelter have served over 4,300 homeless women and children.
+Teresa Shelter remains the only emergency shelter in the tri-states that accepts women with children.

 FRANCIS APARTMENTS